oslabs-beta/DockerLocal/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to everyone who helped support the project.